Many preppers are eager to equip themselves with all kinds of weaponry.

 Covert Vests to Draw Less Attention

-Vests worn underneath your outer lay of clothing are labeled as covert vest.
+Vests worn underneath your outer layer of clothing are labeled as a covert vest.

 These covert vests are best when you do not wish to draw attention to your protection.
 You may wonder why you’d need a covert vest in a hostile and violent new world.